GrammaticalFramework/gf-wordnet/README.md

 to the current lexical id.
 In other words if a synset contains several words the corresponding examples are split to the relevant abstract ids.

+The data also integrates WordNet Domains.
+If the synset for the current entry has domain(s) in WordNet Domains, then they are listed in the beginning of the gloss, surrounded by square brackets.
+In addition to those, some more domains are added by analysing the glosses in the original WordNet.
+Many of the glosses there start with round parenthesis with the relevant domain inside.

 In English the lexicon contains also information for the gender.
 All senses that refer to a human being are tagged with either ´masculine´, ´feminine´ or ´human´ gender.
 In some cases where the word